pnpm/pnpm.io/blog/2021-12-29-yearly-update.md

 ### Others

 [Bun](https://twitter.com/jarredsumner/status/1473416431291174912/photo/1) written in Zig and [Volt](https://github.com/voltpkg/volt) written in Rust both claim to be faster than npm/Yarn/pnpm.
-I did not benchmark this new package managers yet.
+I did not benchmark these new package managers yet.

 ## Future Plans